stevekinney/your-first-lines-of-js/README.md

 }
 ```

 Oh, whoa.
 The little block is leaving a trail behind it.
 That's weird.
 Well, actually, it's not.
 See, our code is doing exactly what we're telling it to do.
 It's drawing a block at (10, 0).
 The next time around, it's drawing a block at (10, 1).
-It's never clearing away any of the previous blockes, because we never asked it to.
+It's never clearing away any of the previous blocks, because we never asked it to.

 <aside>You can always start the animation over by hitting "Stop" and pressing "Play" again.</aside>

-So, how do we ask it to clear away the previous blockes?
+So, how do we ask it to clear away the previous blocks?
 Well, it's kind of a cheat.
 We just paint a new white background over everything before we draw the next block.
 Check out the example below.

 ```javascript
 function setup() {